Murder of Travis Alexander: Discovery and investigation

 On June 9, having been unable to reach Alexander, a concerned group of friends went to his home.
 His roommates had not seen him for several days, but they believed that he was out of town and thus did not suspect that anything was amiss.
 After finding a key to Alexander's bedroom, the group entered and found large pools of blood in the hallway to the master bathroom and Alexander's body in the shower.
 In the 9-1-1 call (not heard by the jury), the dispatcher asked whether Alexander had been suicidal or if anyone was angry enough to hurt him.
-Alexander's friends mentioned Arias by name as a possible suspect, stating that Alexander had told them that she had been stalking him, accessing his Facebook account and slashing his car's tires.
+Alexander's friends mentioned Arias by name as a possible suspect, stating that Alexander had told them that she had been stalking him, accessing his Facebook account, and slashing his car's tires.

 While searching Alexander's home, police found his recently purchased digital camera damaged in the washing machine.
 Police were able to recover deleted images showing Arias and Alexander in sexually suggestive poses taken at approximately 1:40 p.m. on June 4.
 The final photograph of Alexander alive, showing him in the shower, was taken at 5:29 p.m. that day.
 Photos taken moments later show an individual believed to be Alexander "profusely bleeding" on the bathroom floor.
 A bloody palm print was discovered along the wall in the bathroom hallway; it contained DNA from both Arias and Alexander.

 On July 9, 2008, Arias was indicted by a grand jury in Maricopa County, Arizona for the first-degree murder of Alexander.
 She was arrested at her home six days later and was extradited to Arizona on September 5.
 Arias pleaded not guilty on September 11.
 During this time, she provided several different accounts about her involvement in Alexander's death.
 She first told police that she had not been in Mesa on the day of the murder and had last seen Alexander in March 2008.
 Arias later told police that two intruders had broken into Alexander's home, murdering him and attacking her.
-Two years after her arrest, Arias told police that she killed Alexander in self-defense, claiming that she had been a victim of domestic violence.
+Two years after her arrest, Arias told police that she killed Alexander in self-defense, stating she had been a victim of domestic violence.

+Criminal action

 Pre-trial

 On April 6, 2009, a motion to reconsider the defendant's motion to disqualify the Maricopa County District Attorney's office was denied.
 On May 18, the court ordered Arias to submit to IQ and competency testing.
-In January 2011, a defense filing detailed Arias' attorneys' efforts to obtain text messages and emails.
+In January 2011, a defense filing detailed Arias's attorneys' efforts to obtain text messages and emails.
 The prosecution initially told defense attorneys that no text messages that had been sent or received by Alexander were available, but the prosecution was then ordered to turn over several hundred such messages.
-Mesa police detective Esteban Flores told defense attorneys that there was nothing "out of the ordinary" among Alexander's emails; about 8,000 were turned over to the defense in June 2009.
+Mesa police detective Esteban Flores told defense attorneys that there was nothing out of the ordinary among Alexander's emails; about 8,000 were turned over to the defense in June 2009.